Martin Maher (parks commissioner)

 Martin "Marty" Maher is the Brooklyn Parks Commissioner for the New York City Department of Parks and Recreation, assuming the office in 2017.

 Career

 Maher is a 27-year veteran of the Coast Guard and served in the Persian Gulf War.
-He achieved the rank of boatswain's mate.
+He served as a boatswain's mate.
 For over 45 years, Maher has been involved with the Boy Scouts of America.

 New York City Department of Parks and Recreation

 Maher began his career in the Parks department as an Urban Park Ranger.
 Additionally, Maher worked in a spectrum of different positions with-in the department from manager at Coney Island, to inspector at Shea Stadium, to Yankee Stadium, to the 79th Street Boat Basin, and Randall's Island.
 Before being appointed the Brooklyn Parks Commissioner, Maher served as chief of staff for 18 years in the Parks Department's Brooklyn office.
+Since assuming the commissioner's office in 2017, Maher has opened and renovated parks throughout Brooklyn.

 Brooklyn Parks Commissioner

 In February, 2017 Maher was appointed Brooklyn Parks Commissioner by New York City Parks Commissioner Mitchell Silver.